-- 1. Each student may have any number of entries. - 2.
-Quilts must be made to donate to a veteran or veteran's group.
+- 3. Quilts must be made to donate to a veteran or veteran's group.
 The quilt can be any size from lap robe to throw to bed size.
 Any type of fabric is acceptable.
 The quilt may be pieced, appliqued, embroidered, or printed.
 It may be hand-quilted, machine-quilted, or tied.
-Patriotic colors are recommended. - 3.
+Patriotic colors are recommended. - 4.
 Afghans may be crocheted or knitted and can be any size.
-Patriotic colors are suggested, but not required. - 4.
-Other warmth donations can be items such as hand-crocheted or hand knitted scarf, hats, mittens, slippers, sweaters, or shawls, machine-sewn items such as a pillow, pillowcase, neck warmer, or patriotic wall or table decorations. - 5.
-All items must be accompanied by a 3x5 or 4x6 card stating what veteran or what veteran organization the item is being donated to or stating that the item will be donated to the State Fair to donate to a veteran or veteran's group.
+Patriotic colors are suggested, but not required. - 5.
+Other warmth donations can be items such as hand-crocheted or hand knitted scarf, hats, mittens, slippers, sweaters, or shawls, machine-sewn items such as a pillow, pillowcase, neck warmer, or patriotic wall or table decorations. - 6.
+All items must be accompanied by a 3x5 or 4x6 card stating what veteran or what veteran organization the item is being donated to or stating that the item will be donated to the State Fair to donate to a veteran or veteran's group. - 7.
+Label artwork with the student's name, grade, school, division, and class number.
+Attach the label securely to the artwork with a string, twist-tie, address label, or rubber band. - 8.
+Warmth for Veterans classes is our 2024 featured division and will be awarded double points towards their sweepstakes points total.